nerveglobal/NERVE_app/README.md

 ![](https://github.com/NERVEGLOBAL/NERVE_app/blob/master/NerveScreens/walletAddress.jpg)

-To get Ropsten Testnet Ethereum:
+To get Ropsten testnet ehereum:
 Go to https://faucet.ropsten.be/ or to a Ropsten faucet of your choice and copy your wallet address into the textfield.
-Click the button to get Ropsten Eth until the succeeded message appears.
+Click the button to get Ropsten eth until the succeeded message appears.

-# Note: Every action in the NERVE app requires Ethereum to succeed.
+# Note: Every action in the NERVE app requires ethereum to succeed.

 # Change your Username
 To change your username navigate to your Dashboard and click the “Edit Profile”-Button.
 The stream-link box is Optional.